Georg Ledebour: Biography

 In 1918-20, the leadership of the MSPD wanted to restrain the German revolution as much as possible, even to the extent of relying on the right-wing enemies of the democratic revolution and government, while the USPD wanted to carry through the revolution and weaken or remove anti-democratic forces.
-Ledebour was involved in the political leadership, along with Karl Liebknecht, of the attempt in Berlin to overthrow the government headed by Friedrich Ebert in January 1919.
+Ledebour was involved in the political leadership, along with Karl Liebknecht, of the Spartacist uprising, an attempt in Berlin to overthrow the government headed by Friedrich Ebert, in January 1919.
 This was poorly organised and was quickly defeated by the units of the German army and the Freikorps, and notably led to the murder of both Karl Liebknecht and Rosa Luxemburg.

 Ledebour remained in the USPD after the splits in that party in 1920–22, when most of the membership merged with the Communist Party of Germany (KPD) in 1920, and most of the rest merged with the SPD in 1922.
 After a dispute with USPD leader Theodor Liebknecht over party policy on the Ruhr occupation, Ledebour left the USPD and led a split named the Socialist League.
 After the parliamentary failure of Ledebour's Socialist League, his party endorsed the KPD in elections.
 Ledebour was also involved in front organizations of the KPD such as the World League against Imperialism and the International Workers' Relief (IAH).

 In 1931 he joined the Socialist Workers' Party of Germany (SAPD).
 He went into exile in Switzerland after Adolf Hitler became Chancellor of Germany in 1933.
 During this period, he was involved in journalistic activism against the Nazi regime and called for unity between the KPD and SPD.

 In 1947, Ledebour spoke out in favor of the merger of the KPD and SPD and died shortly after in Bern in 1947 after a long illness.